 Children may not be aware that they have a vision problem.
 They can’t always tell you what they see.
 One out of 4 children suffers from a significant eye problem that can interfere with learning and development.
 The Ontario Association of Optometrists recommends that every young child have complete eye examinations at age 6 months, 3 years and annually thereafter.

-The Ontario Association of Optometrists, in cooperation with Nikon Lenswear, OGI and participating optometrists, offers complimentary eyeglasses for junior kindergarten students in Ontario.
-Funded in part by the Government of Ontario, The Eye See…Eye Learn® program provides comprehensive eye exams to junior kindergarten students across Ontario.
+The Ontario Association of Optometrists, in cooperation with Modern Optical, Plastic Plus Canada and participating optometrists, offers complimentary eyeglasses for junior kindergarten students in Ontario.
+The Eye See…Eye Learn® program provides comprehensive eye exams to junior kindergarten students across Ontario.
 These exams are performed by participating local optometrists, including Station Tower Optometry.
 The eye exams are covered under provincial health insurance (or OHIP) when you show your child’s health card.
 This means that there is no out-of-pocket cost for the eye exam.